SFTtech/sftdyn/README.md

 Somebody who knows a valid udpate key could semi-effectively DOS your server by spamming update requests from two different IPs.
 For each request, nsupdate would be launched and your zone file updated.

 ## Development

-IMHO, the project is feature-complete; it has everything that **I** currently want.
+IMHO, the project is feature-complete; it has everything that **I** currently need.

-Features that _might_ be useful, which I _might_ implement if someone asked nicely:
- - Support to run this inside a "real" webserver like nginx or Apache (WSGI?)
- - I'm sure there are more

-If you have any requests, ideas, feedback or bug reports, are simply filled with pure hatred, or just need help getting the damn thing to run, join `irc.freenode.net/#sfttech` (I'm mic_e).
+If you have any requests, ideas, feedback or bug reports, are simply filled with pure hatred, or just need help getting the damn thing to run, join our chatroom and just ask:

+- IRC: `irc.freenode.net/#sfttech`
+- Matrix: `#SFTtech:matrix.org`

 If you actually _did_ implement a useful feature, please send a pull request; I'd be happy to merge it.